How to Read Your UAE Company's Profit and Loss Statement

 Using the P&L to Make Decisions

 The profit and loss statement is most useful when reviewed regularly — monthly or quarterly — and compared against the previous period and against your budget.
-Trends in gross margin, operating costs as a percentage of revenue, and net profit margin tell you whether the business is becoming more or less efficient over time.
+If your gross margin is declining, it may indicate that your cost of delivery is rising faster than your prices.

 Conclusion